Closing down voluntarily

 If you plan to keep any of your business assets, make sure you account for them in your final return to Inland Revenue – often this means paying GST to Inland Revenue based on 15% of the value of the assets.

 If your business employs staff, you need to notify Inland Revenue that you will cease employing.
-You’ll need to file your final Employer monthly schedule (IR348) and Employer deductions (IR345) form then you can complete a Business cessation form (IR315).
+You'll need to file your final Employer monthly schedule (IR348) and Employer deductions (IR345) form then you can complete a Business cessation form (IR315).

 Once you’ve notified Inland Revenue and the Companies Office (if applicable) of your voluntary closure, you must keep the records of all your returns on file for at least seven years.